masc-ucsc/livehd/docs/Bazel.md

     >b Eprp::run
     >r

 ## Code coverage for all the tests used

     bazel build --collect_code_coverage ...
     # or better with runs
     bazel test --collect_code_coverage --test_output=all --nocache_test_results ...

-## To download the dependent packages and apply patches (abc)
+## To download the dependent packages and apply patches (abc, bm,...)

 No need to run this, as the bazel build will do it.

     bazel fetch ...

-The downloaded code would be at bazel-lgraph/external/abc/
+The downloaded code would be at bazel-lgraph/external/

-## To create a fully static binary (for pip deployment?)
+## To create a fully static binary

 In the cc binary, add linkopts = ['-static']

+Notice that the lgshell still needs the directory inside bazel-bin/main/lgshell.runfiles when using inou.yosys.\*

 ## To remove all the bazel (it should not be needed, but in case)